elixir-lang/elixir/lib/elixir/pages/Unicode Syntax.md

 ## Version

-To check the Unicode version of your current Elixir installation please run `String.Unicode.version()`.
+The specification in this document is included in Elixir v1.5 and requires OTP 20+.
+To check the Unicode version of your current Elixir installation, please run `String.Unicode.version()`.

-The changes in this document were included to Elixir v1.5 and require OTP 20+.

 ## R1.
 Default Identifiers